AetherModel/AetherDocumentation/osse/model-mod.rst

 Kevin's model_mod is `on the aether branch of DART <https://github.com/NCAR/DART/blob/aether/models/aether_lon-lat/model_mod.f90>`_.
 Compare it to the TIEgcm model_mod to see which subroutines should be kept in the model_mod you've tested for aether_lon-lat.

+It seems most straightforward to discard the unused subroutines from the TIEgcm model mod that made their way into aether_lon-lat.